 What Is a Customer Avatar?

-I understand why there is confusion over the question what is an avatar?
+I understand why there is confusion over the question what is a blog avatar?
 The first time I ever heard the word, I associated it with video games or the little picture you can choose to represent yourself online.
 But that’s not what we’re talking about when we use the term “avatar” as it relates to your audience.

 If you are a blogger, your avatar is the person you are writing to every time you publish a blog post.
 If you are a blogger and you also create products, your avatar is the audience member that not only reads your blog, but is also the person you want to reach with your products.

-Your Avatar Is a Real Person
+Your Blog Avatar Is a Real Person

-When you create your avatar, you want it to be as close to a real person as possible.
+When you create your blog avatar, you want it to be as close to a real person as possible.
 What does that mean?